moneroguides/1x02-setting-up-your-own-node/script.md

 If you followed all of the steps from our other video, 'importing public keys and verifying hashes', you should have already downloaded and verified these files.

 If you haven't, please make sure you do that now.
-You will find it in the playlist labelled "Getting to grips with Monero".
+You will find it in the playlist labelled "Getting to Grips with Monero".

 The next sections will cover the process for Linux and Windows independently, please use the time stamps below to get to the part that suits you.